depcheck/depcheck/README.md

 - [Commitizen](https://www.npmjs.com/package/commitizen) configuration adaptor
 - [Gulp-load-plugins](https://www.npmjs.com/package/gulp-load-plugins) lazy loaded plugins

 The logic of a special is not perfect.
 There might be [false alerts](#false-alert).
-If it happens, please open an issue for us.
+If this happens, please open an issue for us.

 ## Usage